-- The Safeguarding Group will meet on a bi-monthly basis commencing November 2023. - Actions, outcomes and updates will be shared with the Executive Team on a monthly basis using the Governance and Compliance ET report. - The meeting will be chaired by the Governance and Compliance Officer Sarah Brown and notes taken by a member of the group on a rotational basis. - Mandatory attendance for all leads, if staff are unable to attend to send a representative to be nominated in their place. - Strategic Lead Una Davis will produce a quarterly safeguarding report for the Governance and Compliance committee, with an update on the safeguarding best practise groups recent activities.
+- The Safeguarding Best Practice Group will meet on a bi-monthly basis, commencing 14 November 2023 - Actions, outcomes and updates will be shared with the Executive Team on a monthly basis using the Governance and Compliance ET report. - The meeting will be chaired by the Governance and Compliance Officer Sarah Brown and notes taken by a member of the group on a rotational basis. - Strategic Lead will produce a 6 monthly safeguarding report for the Board of Trustees.